Kei tēnei whārangi

 Screen Production Recovery Fund extension

 The Screen Production Recovery Fund (SPRF) has been critical to maintaining confidence in the sector, attracting finance, and keeping production activity going.
 It allows screen productions that meet eligibility criteria to claim some of the costs imposed by increased alert levels and is accessed through either the New Zealand Film Commission or NZ on Air.
 It had previously been extended to 31 December 2021.

-This further extension will mean that there is $12.1 million available in the Screen Production Recovery Fund to cover costs related to increased alert levels through until June 2022.
-It is intended that the Screen Production Recovery Fund will be available to the sector if it is required.
+The Delta package made $12.1 million available for the Screen Production Recovery Fund to cover costs related to increased alert levels through until June 2022.

 What about the other COVID recovery Funds?